Preview of the Mazda MX-30

 The MX-30 employs a 105 kW electric motor that powers the front wheels and provides 143 horsepower and 195 pound-feet of torque.
 If one values performance, they won’t get it here.
 The MX-30 has been clocked going 0-60 mph in 9.0 seconds, which is slow by any standard.

+So, the company is gambling that its 2020 Mazda MX-30 will still attract interest despite its modest 130-mile driving range per charge.
+That’s not very far considering many of its rivals go over 200 miles before requiring a charge.
 The details are still somewhat hazy, but the MX-30 will be capable of charging on standard AC power as well as more modern and faster DC charging systems.

 Mazda avoided making the MX-30 cockpit somewhat futuristic, like Tesla has successfully done.
 But the EV definitely has a “green” feel to it.
 Some interior features are made with natural materials that were chosen because they don’t burden the environment.
 Mazda utilized cork and a fibrous door trim material made of plastic bottles because they are low impact and designed to be sustainable.